Our Mission

 Felicia Mabuza Suttle, South African Talk Show Host, Entrepreneur & Activist

 H.E.
-Fikile Magubane, former South Africa Ambassador to Spain
+Fikile Magubane, South Africa’s Ambassador to the Kingdom of Denmark

 Marion Fremont-Smith, Choate Hall & Stewart